 I have been using and selling paper wheels for over 10 years and I have never seen any with the quality of your wheels.
 Give me two sets."
 Bob, knife store owner.

-"Just a word to let you know the wheels
+"Just a word to let you know the

+knives."
 Justin F. in the UK

 "I received the paper wheels and I am very happy with my purchase.
 Thanks for a wonderful product.
 I've never had this kind of success sharpening a knife."
 Jack